Star schema vs. OBT: An analysis of which is better for your data warehouse

-The objective of this analysis is to understand the performance implications of these different warehouse distribution patterns under normal BI-style workloads within a given warehouse.
+The objective of this analysis is to understand the performance implications of these different warehouse modeling patterns under normal BI-style workloads within a given warehouse.
 That is, we aren't trying to benchmark warehouses against each other or understand their relative performance and cost tradeoffs.
-We want to understand how different data architecture patterns perform once you've chosen which warehouse to use.
+We want to understand how different data warehouse modeling patterns perform once you've chosen which warehouse to use.

 You can review the queries we used for the test here.

-Here we can see that the OBT (denormalized) model out-performs the star-schema model in all but one of the 10 queries we tested.
-With the exception of the query-4 enigma, the denormalized table out performs the star schema from 10% to 45% depending on the query.
+Here we can see that the OBT (denormalized) model outperforms the star-schema model in all but one of the ten queries we tested.
+With the exception of the query-4 enigma, the denormalized table outperforms the star schema from 10% to 45%, depending on the query.

 For Snowflake, the results are more mixed.
 While the OBT (denormalized) model is definitely faster than the star schema in the slowest of queries (queries 8, 9, and 10), the star schema actually does appear to out-perform the OBT model in some of the simpler queries (namely 3, 4, and 7).
 Note that these queries include query compilation time.

-I do not have a good enough intuition for the inner-workings of snowflake to cast any light on why this might be happening, but if any of our readers are Snowflake experts we'd love to hear your hypotheses!
+We don’t have a good enough intuition for the inner workings of Snowflake to cast any light on why this might be happening, but if any of our readers are Snowflake experts, we'd love to hear your hypotheses!

-One thing that's interesting to note is how dramatically different the variances in the query response times are between the two different distribution styles -- the star schema has a much higher variance in query response time which I assumes has to do with how bigquery is planning the execution under the hood (but I'm definitely not a BQ expert, so would love someone with more knowledge to weigh-in on what's going on here).
+One thing that's interesting to note is how dramatically different the variances in the query response times are between the two different distribution styles — the star schema has a much higher variance in query response time, which we assume has to do with how BigQuery is planning the execution under the hood (but we’re definitely not a BQ expert, so we would love someone with more knowledge to weigh-in on what's going on here).

 This comparison was made using a subset of the data from the TPC-DS benchmark, kindly made available by the folks at Fivetran.
 For all analyses, we used the TPC-DS "100" data.

-For Snowflake, we exclude the initial run for the queries that serve the purpose of "warming the cache" by reading the data from S3 onto the SSD that snowflake uses for caching.
-So while the results of the query aren't being cached directly, we do want to assess snowflake under the circumstances where the data has been read off of S3.
+For Snowflake, we exclude the initial run for the queries that serve the purpose of "warming the cache" by reading the data from S3 onto the SSD that Snowflake uses for caching.
+While the results of the query aren't being cached directly, we do want to assess Snowflake under the circumstances where the data has been read off of S3.
 You can read more about Snowflake caching here.

-For the denormalized tables, I just do a simple join to bring everything together:
+For the denormalized tables, we do a simple join to bring everything together.

 All of the code to reproduce the analysis can be found in this repo.

-There are a few reasons why you might still want to consider using the star schema (or something like it):
+There are a few reasons you might want to consider using the star schema (or something like it):

 Determining why the star-schema out performs the denormalized table on query 4 in the single-node cluster (but not the multi-node cluster) is left as an exercise for the reader.
 Mostly because I have no idea.